vimvq1987/vimvq1987.github.io/_posts/2026-2-20-the-sin-of-or.markdown

 IO statistics is fine.
 We could do better with the key lookup, but that's beside the point.

-Now because we need to extend our query to find order by Id as well, so let's add the OR condition to the query.
+Now because we need to extend our query to find order by `MigrationObjectId` from a different table as well, so let's add the OR condition to the query.
 Just like we normally did with C#

 ```
 SELECT TOP (1000) [OrderGroupId]